edgeryders/dynalist_companion/README.md

 Congratulations!!!

 ### 3.2.
+Database Configuration

+We are using ORM based database management system called **SQLAlchemy**.
+SQLAlchemy support verity of database engine, such as sqlite, mysql, postgres, etc, by default we are using sqlite3.
+You can choose any database engine as your choice.
+To use configure your favorite choice of database, tweak setting in `config.py` and locate a line `SQLALCHEMY_DATABASE_URI`.

+**Postgres:**

+postgresql://username:password@host/database_name

+**MySQL:**

+mysql://username:password@host/database_name

+**Oracle:**

+oracle://username:password@host/database_name

+For detailed configuration head over here [Engine Configuration — SQLAlchemy 1.2 Documentation](https://docs.sqlalchemy.org/en/latest/core/engines.html)

+### 3.3.
 Updating and upgrading software

 For convention we made simple for updating and upgrading the software.

 Simple one line commands is enough to do, nothing more.

-Whenever update is available, we put list of python code in `[update.txt](https://raw.githubusercontent.com/edgeryders/dynalist_companion/master/update.txt)` which is hosted on github.
+Whenever update is available, we put list of python code in [`update.txt`](https://raw.githubusercontent.com/edgeryders/dynalist_companion/master/update.txt)` which is hosted on github.

 **To Update:**